When Does a Family Foundation Make Sense?

 - Contributions to the foundation stay with the foundation — Assets are permanently allocated to support the family’s charitable initiatives and cannot be passed down through inheritance.
 Also, gains on the assets cannot be paid to the founders or heirs.

 - There are limits to grantmaking — You cannot use the family foundation to satisfy personal pledges, buy a table at a charitable event, or give cash or property to a government official.

 As you can see, setting up a family foundation is complex and should be done with careful thought and planning.
 It takes an advisory team — including your financial advisor, CPA and estate planning lawyer— to do it right.

 A family foundation makes the most sense for someone who is already inclined to support charities in a significant, long-term way.
-But there are other charitable structures that should also be explored.
+But other charitable structures should also be explored.
 Be sure to consult your advisory team to help you select the best option to achieve your family’s financial goals and philanthropic aspirations.